arangodb/docs/3.9/graphs-smart-graphs-getting-started.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-## Create a Hybrid Disjoint SmartGraph
+### Create a Disjoint SmartGraph using SatelliteCollections

-The option `isDisjoint` needs to be set to `true` in addition to the other options for a Hybrid SmartGraph.
+The option `isDisjoint` needs to be set to `true` in addition to the other options for a SmartGraph using SatelliteCollections.
 Only the `shop` vertex collection is created as a SatelliteCollection in this example:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}